 COVID-19 Vaccine at Fort Bend Community Church

-Click the button above to register.
-You will be contacted after registering via email or text to schedule your appointment.
+Click the button above to schedule.
+You will be contacted after filling out the information via email or text to schedule your appointment.

 Even when vaccines are available, people will need to take precautions like masking up, practicing social distancing and washing hands to help stop the spread of COVID-19 as people get vaccinated and we learn more about the immunity produced by the vaccines.